-Fig. 12 shows the integrated time-averaged brightness distribution along the 42 ESS beam ports, calculated for a horizontal viewed width at the moderator of 6 cm.
-Fig. 13 contains additional information:
+Fig. 11 shows the integrated time-averaged brightness distribution along the 42 ESS beam ports, calculated as the average for a horizontal viewed width at the moderator of 6 cm.
+Fig. 12 contains additional information:

-- results for the 6 cm viewed widths; - brigthness calculated viewing the maximum width at the moderator (the values of maximum width per beam port are given in Fig. 10 and Table 1).
+- results for the 6 cm viewed widths; - brigthness calculated viewing the maximum width at the moderator (the values of maximum width per beam port are given in Fig. 9 and Table 1).
 The brightness looking to the maximum width is a bit smaller than the brightness for 6-cm width, as expected. - Additionally, brightness curves are calculated for an extraction width of 3 cm.
-In this case the extraction position at the moderator surface is optimized to give the maximum brighness.
-This gives a clear brightness increase, which is particularly relevant for those cold beam lines, for which it is possible to exploit the full length of the cold moderator.
+In this case the beam is extracted from the brightest part of the moderator, giving a clear increase in brigthness, which is particularly relevant for those cold beamports (1 to 4), for which it is possible to exploit the full length of the cold moderator.